Check the Zabbix Home Page at http://www.zabbix.com for information about the current version and for downloading instructions.

 Create the Zabbix database

 Zabbix comes with SQL scripts used to create the required database schema and also to insert a default configuration.
-There are separate scripts for MySQL, Oracle, PostgreSQL and SQLite.
+There are separate scripts for IBM DB2, MySQL, Oracle, PostgreSQL and SQLite.

 For MySQL: